Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Related Work

 Motion planning for steerable needles has been approached in a variety of ways.
-Pinzi et al present the Adaptive Hermite Fractal Tree (AHFT) algorithm~\cite{Pinzi2019_IJCARS}, which leverages optimized geometric Hermite curves~\cite{Yong2004_CAGD} combined with a fractal tree.
-In~\cite{Favaro2018_ICRA}, Favaro et al adapt BIT*~\cite{Gammell2015_ICRA} combined with a path smoothing method in order to plan motions for a programmable bevel-tip needle.
-Patil et al built upon RRT to develop the Reachability-Guided RRT (RG-RRT) method for steerable needles~\cite{Patil2014_TRO,Patil2010_BioRob}.
-RG-RRT has been adapted in other work to plan motions for a three stage lung tumor biopsy robot~\cite{Kuntz2015_IROS} and to plan in pulmonary cost maps automatically generated from medical imaging~\cite{Fu2018_IROS}.
-We further adapt RG-RRT in this work to plan motions that reduce needle-shaft-to-tissue interaction forces to improve the safety of needle insertion.
+Pinzi \etal~\cite{Pinzi2019_IJCARS} present the Adaptive Hermite Fractal Tree algorithm, which leverages optimized geometric Hermite curves~\cite{Yong2004_CAGD} combined with a so-called fractal tree.
+Fu \etal~\cite{Fu2021_RSS} recently developed the Resolution-Complete Search (RCS) algorithm, and the resolution-optimal extension RCS*~\cite{Fu2022_ICRA}, which provably finds the lowest-cost needle-steering plan within the resolution of a discretized needle-steering action space.
+Favaro \etal~\cite{Favaro2018_ICRA} adapt the Batch Informed Trees (BIT*) algorithm~\cite{Gammell2015_ICRA} combined with a path smoothing method in order to plan motions for a programmable bevel-tip needle.
+Patil \etal~\cite{Patil2014_TRO,Patil2010_BioRob} built upon RRT to develop the Reachability-Guided RRT (RG-RRT) method for steerable needles.
+RG-RRT has been adapted in other work to plan motions for a three-stage lung tumor biopsy robot~\cite{Kuntz2015_IROS}, and to plan in pulmonary cost maps automatically generated from medical imaging~\cite{Fu2018_IROS}.
+We build upon RG-RRT in this work, with a modification that enables us to produce plans that achieve better costs, as computation time allows.